-- Sensitive to touch, sound, smell and taste
+- Sensitivity to touch, sound, smell, and taste

-- Balance issues, is clumsy, struggles with sports, runs into furniture
+- Balance issues, clumsiness, struggles with sports, runnning into furniture

-- Freezes or is in constant fight or flight mode
+- Freezing or staying in constant fight or flight mode

-- Poor impulse control, easily distracted, severe mood swings
+- Poor impulse control, being easily distracted, severe mood swings

-- Can’t cross the midline, trouble with hand-eye coordination, struggles with fine motor
+- Inability to cross the midline, trouble with hand-eye coordination, struggles with fine motor

-- Poor posture, attention issues, wraps legs around chair, wets the bed after age 5
+- Poor posture, attention issues, wrapping legs around chairs, wetting the bed after age 5

 - W-sitting, poor muscle control, toe walking